jackdbd/fosdem-dl/README.md

       └── pod-jackdbd-jsoup
 ```

-If all these requirements are met, you can run the project with:
+If all these requirements are met, you can use the CLI with:

 ```sh
 bb fosdem-dl-0.1.0-RC.1.jar